Monday, June 10, 2024

 2.)
 Health Record- Give this to your vet when you take your puppy to their first appointment!
 The front page will contain the name of the parents of your puppy, the birthdate of your puppy, their gender, and color.
 The inside pages will contain the date that your puppy was vet checked, their microchip number, the dates/types of de-wormer that they received, and the date and labels of the vaccines that they received.
 Your vet will read this and get you on a schedule for future vaccines and de-wormings.

 3-5.)
-Vet Letter, Weight Sheet, and CVI- Give this information to your vet when you take your puppy to their first appointment.
-The letter from our vet will confirm that your puppy has been vet checked, the weight sheet will show how much they weighed at the appointment, and the CVI again shows that they were vet checked (state required form for licensed breeders.)
+Vet Letter and CVI- Give this information to your vet when you take your puppy to their first appointment.
+The letter from our vet will confirm that your puppy has been vet checked and the CVI again shows that they were vet checked (state required form for licensed breeders.)

 6.)
 Avid Microchip registration- You will need to register the microchip # with your information or it will not work!
 I will write the Microchip # on the bottom of the puppy contract and also in the health record of your puppy.
 In order to register the Microchip you can call Avid at (800) 336-2843 or by going on their website at: www.avidid.com Please do not forget to do this, if you forget and your puppy is lost or stolen the microchip information will be blank.